Course Details

 Academic Writing

-BYA11 course is part of 1 study plan
+BYA11 course is not part of any programme in the faculty

 An introduction to the canonical sections of a scientific paper of the type found in international journals and proceedings (IMRAD, etc.).